 - Cost: Free (included in subscription plan).

-One significant feature of this website builder is that all Squarespace themes are available for free.
+One significant feature of the Squarespace website builder is that all themes are available for free.
 You can opt for whichever template you like without any financial concerns.
 Moreover, Squarespace offers hundreds of elegant and eye-catching website templates on its App Market.

 These Squarespace themes are divided into 16 distinct categories so that store owners can easily locate the best option for their stores.

 If you want to create a unique theme for your online business, consider hiring a website designer to work their magic on your site.
-These professionals will help you build a store from scratch, add vital eCommerce features, or optimize your store's SEO score.
+These professionals will help you make Squarespace build a website from scratch, add vital eCommerce features, or optimize your store's SEO score.
 However, the price for this service is not fixed.

 Transaction Fees